uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 <!-- page 322 -->The University of Manitoba and its partners[^173] have emphasized that the centre recognizes the

-> paramount importance of accessibility [for] the Aboriginal survivor, family member [or]researcher, [and is] committed to recognition of Aboriginal peoples as co-creators of the IRS records, through co-curation and participatory archiving; and committed to continuing the work of the TRC of statement-gathering, public education, engagement and outreach.[^174]
+> paramount importance of accessibility [for] the Aboriginal survivor, family member [or]researcher, [and is] committed to recognition of Aboriginal peoples as co-creators of the =|IRS=Indian Residential School= records, through co-curation and participatory archiving; and committed to continuing the work of the =|TRC=Truth and Reconciliation Commission of Canada= of statement-gathering, public education, engagement and outreach.[^174]

-The NCTR will incorporate an
+The =|NCTR=National Centre for Truth and Reconciliation= will incorporate an

 > archival system and approach which is devoted to “reconciling records”; [it] will … support Indigenous frameworks of knowledge, memory and evidence, and reposition …